NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 More recently, newer APIs arrived like:

-- [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) which allows reading standard HTTP response bodies and writing to request bodies in a streaming fashion, and
+- [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) which allows reading standard HTTP response bodies and writing to HTTP request bodies in a streaming fashion, and
 - [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport_API) which is the newer and more capable replacement of WebSockets.

 ---